publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch24/schII/ptF/m__us_usc_t2_s1371.md

         (1)

-         the application of the laws listed in subsection (b) of this section to—
+         the application of the laws listed in subsection (b) to—

             (A) the Government Accountability Office;